lqa9970/portal/README.md

 > npm run build
 2. A **dist** folder will be created in the root level.
 3. Additionally you can check the **stats.html** file inside dist to review the library used in this project.

+# Code structure
+There are no strict rule on the structure of the code.
+However, please review [react-folder-structure](https://www.robinwieruch.de/react-folder-structure/) section TECHNICAL FOLDERS and FEATURE FOLDERS to develop maintainable, scalable and sensible project structure.

 # Contact us
 If you run into problem with this project, please contact [Nordcloud](https://nordcloud.com/contact/) for supports.